Higher Dimensional Versions of the Douglas-Ahlfors Identities: Introduction

 In \cite{Ahlfors}, Ahlfors presented an alternative proof based on differentiation of the Schwarz kernel.
 Although Ahlfors' proof is not be as direct as Douglas's, it provides a fourth equivalent quantity, namely,

 where $f$ is the holomorphic function obtained through adding the normalized conjugate harmonic part $V$:

 There then followed, besides the application to minimum surface problem, other relevant studies as well, including capacity of sets in planar domains (\cite{Ahlfors}).
-Enhancing the quantitative equivalence relations in domains other than the unit disc, there recently arouse studies of Wei and Zinsmeister (\cite{WZ}) on domains defined through chord-arc curves and the related Dirichlet functional spaces.
+Enhancing the quantitative equivalence relations in domains other than the unit disc, there recently arouse studies of Wei and Zinsmeister (\cite{WZ}) on domains defined through chord-arc curves and on the related Dirichlet functional spaces.
 As a very interesting result they show that those quantitative equivalence results stand as a characteristic property of rectifiable Jordan chord-arc curves.
-The wide and deep connections and applications of the equivalence relations to minimum surfaces, operator and function space theories, as well as in Teichm\"uller theory (see e.g.\cite{NS}) naturally motivate a great interest in the related research, including the question such as in higher dimensions in what extent those quantities are definable and equivalent.
-To our knowledge implementation of the Douglas' program has not been tried in contexts other than one complex variable.
+The wide and deep connections and applications of the equivalence relations to minimum surfaces, operator and function space theories, as well as in Teichm\"uller theory (see e.g.\cite{NS}) naturally motivate great interest in the related research.
+This includes the question that in higher dimensions in what extent similar quantities can be defined and whether they have the sort of quantitative equivalence.
+To our knowledge implementation of the Douglas' program has not been carried out to contexts other than one complex variable.
 The present paper, as a start, establishes fundamental results in the several real variable cases.
 We show that in the unit ball context all the four quantities are well defined and equivalent.
 Furthermore, we show that there exist counterpart results in the quaternionic and Clifford algebra contexts as well.
+With the Clifford algebra case there exists an exception (see \S 4).